JTMurley/Showcase/README.md

 This small display of my work ranges from specific unique code I have written to reports then to major projects on a range of topcis that are mathmatical graph based problems to vectors in 3D planes for robotics and then a complete reverse to having a UCD breakdown of CAV's website as well as alot of code from alot of different projects.

-Currently I have three branches (I prefer the layout for this type of thing) for you to explore with more on the way (hopefully):
+Currently I have three branches (I prefer the layout for this type of thing) for you to explore:
 - [Reports](https://github.com/JTMurley/Showcase/tree/Reports)
 - [Code](https://github.com/JTMurley/Showcase/tree/Code)
 - [Research](https://github.com/JTMurley/Showcase/blob/Research/README.md)